playframework/playframework/documentation/manual/releases/migration24/GlobalSettings.md

 }
 ```

-* `GlobalSettings.configure` and `GlobalSettings.onLoadConfig`: Specify all configuration in your config file or create your own ApplicationLoader (see [[GuiceApplicationBuilder.loadConfig|ScalaDependencyInjection#advanced-extending-the-guiceapplicationloader]]).
+* `GlobalSettings.configure` and `GlobalSettings.onLoadConfig`: Specify all configuration in your config file or create your own ApplicationLoader (see [[GuiceApplicationBuilder.loadConfig|ScalaDependencyInjection#Advanced:-Extending-the-GuiceApplicationLoader]]).

 * `GlobalSettings.doFilter`: Create a class that inherits from [`HttpFilters`](api/scala/play/api/http/HttpFilters.html), and provide an implementation for `HttpFilter.filters`.
 Read [[Http Filters|ScalaHttpFilters]] for more information.